Ezs377/Programming-notes/Machine learning and AI.md

 306 notes are derived from 306 slides which I lost track of during lectures hence they're placed here.

 #### Intro:
-Pattern recognition is a scientific discipline that focuses on classifying objects into a number of categories/classes.
-The objects are typically referred to by a generic term "patterns", and classified by using the object's features to fit a category/class.
+*Pattern recognition* is a scientific discipline that focuses on classifying *objects* into a number of *categories/classes*.
+The objects are typically referred to by a generic term "patterns", and classified by using the object's features to fit a *category/class*.

 An example of pattern recognition is using a machine learning to identify people recorded on camera, the people are objects and the people faces are features.
 Other features could be person height, race, gender, etc.

-The first step to pattern recognition is to identify measurable qualities (features) that distinguish object samples from each other.
+The first step to pattern recognition is to identify measurable *qualities (features)** that distinguish object samples from each other.

 For example, with this set of images,
 ![[Pasted image 20240730121339.png]]